-Buckhead is one of Atlanta’s most important and trendy business districts noted for its shopping, entertainment and high-end residential neighbourhoods.
-Running north/south through the district, the Peachtree Road corridor is characterized by high-rise developments, the most recent being the striking Terminus 100 building.
-At a height of 148 meters (485 feet), Terminus 100 features 26 floors and 198,120 meters² (650,000 feet²) of mixed-use space (ground floor retail and residential) topped by a glass crown.
-Terminus 100 is the first of five high-rises planned by Cousins Properties on the 4.046 hectares (10-acre) site.
+Buckhead is one of Atlanta’s most important and trendy business districts noted for its shopping, entertainment, and high-end residential neighborhoods.
+Running north and south through the district, the Peachtree Road corridor is characterized by high-rise developments, including the striking Terminus 100 building.
+At a height of 148 m (485 ft), this building features 26 floors and

-Shoring wall contractors ABE Enterprises also expect to begin incorporating KIM in their new shotcrete style shoring walls, which will be the first of their type on the east coast of the United States.
+Shoring Wall Contractor ABE Enterprises, Inc. also started incorporating KIM in their new shotcrete-style shoring walls, which became the first of their type on the east coast of the United States of America.

 These two companies weren’t the only ones to take notice of Kryton’s Krystol quality either.
 In time, the Terminus 100 building was given certification for Leadership in Energy and Environmental Design Platinum, the BOMA 360 Performance Program, and ENERGY STAR.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 The Krystol Waterstop System is used to permanently waterproof concrete construction joints, pipe penetrations, tie holes and control joints.
 The Krystol Waterstop System works where other waterstops routinely fail.
 Kryton is the only integral waterproofing company that offers fully integrated concrete waterproofing solutions. [more_toggle title="How…